 Beginning in January, we take action on your applications.
 We have a rolling admissions policy; that is, as decisions are made, you are notified.
 We make most admission decisions between January 1 and May 1, at which time we may establish a waiting list.
 As vacancies occur up to the date of registration, we draw the best-qualified candidates from the waiting list.

 If we are your first choice for law school, we invite you to make an early commitment to enroll through our First Choice Option.
-The First Choice Option Agreement is a
+The First Choice Option Agreement is an

 agreement between you and us.
-First Choice Option students are required to make only one deposit in the amount of $400 by the designated deadline date and to withdraw all other applications.
+First Choice Option students are required to make only one deposit in the amount of $500 by the designated deadline date.